drewdeponte/octopusci/README.markdown

 =========

-Octopusci is fresh new take on a continuous integration server centralized around the concept of getting the same great CI benefits when using multi-branch workflow.
+Octopusci is fresh new take on a continuous integration server centralized around the concept of getting the same great CI benefits when using a multi-branch workflow.

 How's it Different?
 -------------------